You are currently viewing Crescent Roll Cornucopias {A Thanksgiving Snack for Kids}

 Crescent Roll Cornucopias {A Thanksgiving Snack for Kids}

 Crescent Roll Cornucopias are the perfect Thanksgiving healthy snack to make for the kids.
-They are so cute and easy to make, that you might even want to make them for the adults as an appetizer for Thanksgiving dinner.
+They are so cute and easy to make, you might even want to make them for the adults as an appetizer for Thanksgiving dinner.

 Crescent Roll Cornucopias

-• Vegetables, such as carrot sticks, celery sticks, cherry tomatoes, broccoli florets, cauliflower florets, colored peppers, etc.
+• Vegetables – such as carrot sticks, celery sticks, cherry tomatoes, broccoli florets, cauliflower florets, colored peppers, etc.

-• Cheese bricks, such as cheddar, Colby-jack, etc.
+• Cheese bricks – such as cheddar, Colby-jack, etc.

 • Ranch Dry Mix Packet